tomcarver16/okta-scim-linux/README.md

 First, start by doing a `git checkout` of this repository, then `cd` to directory that `git` creates.
 Then, do the following:

+1.  `cd` to the directory you just checked out:

+        $ cd okta-scim-beta
-1. Create an isolated Python environment named "venv" using [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/):
+2. Create an isolated Python environment named "venv" using [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/):

         $ virtualenv venv
-2. Next, activate the newly created virtualenv:
+3. Next, activate the newly created virtualenv:

         $ source venv/bin/activate
-3. Then, install the dependencies for the sample SCIM server using Python's ["pip" package manager](https://en.wikipedia.org/wiki/Pip_%28package_manager%29):
+4. Then, install the dependencies for the sample SCIM server using Python's ["pip" package manager](https://en.wikipedia.org/wiki/Pip_%28package_manager%29):

         $ pip install -r requirements.txt
-4. Finally, start the example SCIM server using this command:
+5. Finally, start the example SCIM server using this command:

         $ python scim-server.py